List of political parties in Egypt: Restricted partisan pluralism (1977 – 25 January 2011)

-On 28 March 2011, the Supreme Council of the Armed Forces introduced the Political Party Law, which eases restrictions on the legal establishment of new political parties in Egypt.
-The legislation has still however been criticized as discriminatory.
+Post-2011 revolution (2011–2013)

+In the wake of the January 2011 uprising in Egypt, the deposition of Hosni Mubarak and dissolution of his National Democratic Party that ruled for over three decades, the Supreme Council of the Armed Forces issued a decree-law 12/2011 amending certain provisions of the Political Parties Law 40/1977, after which many parties were formed.

+The legislation was however criticized as discriminatory.
 Under the law new parties are now required to have at least 5,000 members from at least ten of Egypt's provinces.
 Originally, new parties were only required to have 1,000 members.
 This was cited as a barrier for new parties before parliamentary elections which took place at the end of 2011 and beginning of 2012.
 Also, new party leaders are required to raise at least LE1 million to publish the names of the founding members in two widely circulated dailies, seen as favoring wealthier interests.
-Also, no parties are able to form on the basis of religion or class, ruling out the formation of Islamic and labor parties.
+No parties are able to form on the basis of religion or class, ruling out the formation of Islamic and labor parties.
 However, in practice, religious parties have been allowed.
 After first being denied a license by the political parties commission, the Supreme Administrative Court allowed Gamaa Islamiya to form the Building and Development Party.
 The political parties commission allowed the Al Nour Party to be approved in May 2011, in part because it does not refer to the hudud in their electoral program.
 An article on the Daily News Egypt website states that religious parties have gone around the ban by not explicitly advocating a state based on Islam in their political programs.
-The 2014 Egyptian constitution bans parties based on religious grounds, though a similar law that was previously in effect did not bar Islamists from running in the 2012 presidential election or the 2011–12 parliamentary elections.

-In December 2020, final results of the parliamentary election confirmed a clear majority of the seats for Egypt’s Mostaqbal Watn (Nation’s Future) Party, which strongly supports president El-Sisi.
-The party even increased its majority, partly because of new electoral rules.